fkanehiro/simtrans/doc/usage.rst

 .. autoprogram:: simtrans.cli:parser
    :prog: simtrans

-Convert URDF model to VRML(OpenHRP) format
+Convert URDF model to VRML format
 ==========================================

 For example, PR2 robot model can be converted as follows.